Words Matter

 We invite you to sign the Words Matter Pledge, originally developed by the Grayken Center for Addiction at Boston Medical Center.

-Why do Words Matter?
+Why Do Words Matter?

 Studies show that about 1 in 12 people with substance use disorder get treatment.
 Stigma is one of the key reasons why more people aren't treated.